t-d-k/LibreCrypt/docs/getting_started.md

 Once you have created a volume, it must be "mounted" in order for it to appear as a virtual drive on your computer.

-Select "File | Mount file..." menuitem to mount a file based volume, or "File | Mount partition..." to mount a partition based volume.
+Select "File | Mount file..." menu-item to mount a file based volume, or "File | Mount partition..." to mount a partition based volume.

 You will then be prompted to select which volume you wish to mount; do so, and click "OK" to display the keyphrase entry dialog.